ShalevHadar/Caring/README.md

 - The student enter the 4 code he got from last page email -> if success, the user can go to the next screen (Incident report screen) & the server create a JWT token for him.
 - If the student enter less then 4 digits, the client will notify.
 - The server checks if the pincode the student placed was matched with the one in the db.

+--

+Incident report screen:
+- The user can choose if to identify himself or not
+- Then he can describe the incident
+- After clicking the 'Send' button, the server will verify if the token exists
+  - if the token does exist, allow the user to send the incident report
+  - if not, the user cannot report incidents (blocks from harmful requests)
+- When the report was made, send user to the next screen - the Dashboard

+--
+Incidents dashboard screen:
+- System will make a GET request to the server with all the student incidents
+- along with the student id the token from the last screen will be sent as well
+- the server will responed with the incidents only if the token exists.

 Color plate: "ffffff","dbbea1","7a6c5d","3f292b","48acdf"